jonathanbell/.dotfiles-windows/README.md

 The following instructions cannot be scripted via PowerShell and should be done manually.

 1. [Install Ubuntu on Windows 10](https://www.microsoft.com/en-CA/store/p/ubuntu/9nblggh4msv6?rtc=1) from the Windows App Store
 1. Open Bash (in Windows 10) and symlink Ubuntu's `.bashrc` to the `.bashrc` inside this repo.
-The command will be something like: `ln -s /mnt/c/Users/jonat/.dotfiles/bash/.bashrc /home/jonathan/.bashrc` (the Windows C drive generally ends up at `/mnt/c/`)
+The command will be something like: `ln -s /mnt/c/Users/jonat/.dotfiles/bash/.bashrc /home/jonathan/.bashrc` (the Windows C drive ends up being mounted at `/mnt/c/` by default)
 1. Install Photoshop manually
 1. Install Lightroom manually
 1. Install Premier manually